mathjax/MathJax-docs/web/typeset.rst

    async function reportMath() {
      await MathJax.typesetPromise();
-     for (const item of MathJax.startup.document.math) {
+     for (const eqn of MathJax.startup.document.math) {
-       console.log(item.math);
+       console.log(eqn.math);
      }
    }

-would define a function ``reportMath()`` that typesets the page and then reports the original TeX for each expression, similarly to the previous code example.
+would define an asynchronous function ``reportMath()`` that typesets the page and then reports the original TeX for each expression, similarly to the previous code example.

 -----